RebornX10/b2_infra_projet/README.md

    $ vim vagrantfile
    ```

-   Find the following line and change "bridge" and "ip" to yours (what we copied earlier):
+   look for the following line and change "wlan0" and "192.168.0.99" to yours (what we copied earlier):

    ```bash
    config.vm.network "public_network", bridge: "wlan0", ip: "192.168.0.99"